 4) Productivity Apps

 As previously mentioned, don’t get swept up in the waves of new productivity apps and tools.
 It’s more important to find the tools that fits you the best and helps you save time, rather than suck away more time on a daily basis.
-We frequently review productivity apps and we’ve also put together a list of apps we love, which includes apps we’ve tested and believe work well with the Productivity Ninja mindset.

 5) Don’t Let Technology Drain Your Time